Agriculture: Status

 By 2015, the agricultural output of China was the largest in the world, followed by the European Union, India and the United States.
 Economists measure the total factor productivity of agriculture, according to which agriculture in the United States is roughly 1.7 times more productive than it was in 1948.
+Long-term productivity gains are greatest when agricultural research and development is oriented towards fruits, vegetables and legumes.

-Agriculture employed 873 million people in 2021, or 27% of the global workforce, compared with 1 027 million (or 40%) in 2000.
+Agriculture employed 873 million people in 2021, or 27% of the global workforce, 916 million in 2023, compared with 1 027 million (or 40%) in 2000.
 The share of agriculture in global GDP was stable at around 4% since 2000–2023.

 Despite increases in agricultural production and productivity, between 702 and 828 million people were affected by hunger in 2021.
 Food insecurity and malnutrition can be the result of conflict, climate extremes and variability and economic swings.
 It can also be caused by a country's structural characteristics such as income status and natural resource endowments as well as its political economy.

 Pesticide use in agriculture went up 62% between 2000 and 2021, with the Americas accounting for half the use in 2021.

 The International Fund for Agricultural Development posits that an increase in smallholder agriculture may be part of the solution to concerns about food prices and overall food security, given the favorable experience of Vietnam.

+Disasters have inflicted an estimated US$3.26 trillion in agricultural losses over 33 years (1991–2023), averaging at US$99 billion per year, with cereal crops bearing the heaviest burden at 4.6 billion tonnes lost, followed by fruits and vegetables (2.8 billion tonnes), and with meat and dairy losing 900 million tonnes.